Do Go On - 319 - Vincent Gigante, The Oddfather

 Throw away that old tailoring job.

-You can finally support yourself as a gangster.
+Yeah, you can finally support yourself as a gangster.

 That's exciting.

-Tell your boss, piss off.
+Tell you boss, piss off.

 I'm going to be a gangster now.